MV10/mv10.github.io/_posts/2018-02-05-cache-release-resources-azure-functions.md

 The safe-release technique is simple enough to describe in one sentence: Hook the `ProcessExit` event.

-Note that the code in this article is from a real library I'm working with, so the examples use constructor-based dependency injection and interfaces for DI service registration.
+The code in this article is based upon a real library I'm working with, so the examples use constructor-based dependency injection and interfaces for DI service registration.
 You can read more about a DI technique for Azure Functions in an earlier article I wrote recently, [Reusable Dependency Injection for Azure Function Apps]({{ site.baseurl }}{% post_url 2018-02-01-reusable-dependency-injection-azure-function %}).

 ## Caching a Single Instance